-In order to achieve permanency in a timely manner, the Indiana Department of Child Services (DCS) will evaluate each case to determine the appropriateness of Concurrent Planning and make a recommendation to the court.
+The Indiana Department of Child Services (DCS) will evaluate each case to determine the appropriateness of Concurrent Planning and make a recommendation to the court.
+See policy 6.10 Permanency Plan for additional information in developing a permanency plan.

-DCS will develop a Case Plan/Prevention Plan with two (2) permanency plan goals at the onset of the case for a child in out-of-home or in-home care that meets at least one (1) of the following mandatory Concurrent Planning Indicators:
+DCS will develop a Case Plan/Prevention Plan with two (2) permanency plan goals at the onset of the case that meets at least one (1) of the following mandatory Concurrent Planning Indicators:

 - 1. Either parent has a history of Termination of Parental Rights (TPR); - 2.
 The parent, guardian, or custodian has been diagnosed with a mental illness or substance use disorder that renders the parent, guardian, or custodian unable to provide for or protect the child and, upon assessment, indicates: - a.
 A history of treatment without response, or - b.
 The parent, guardian, or custodian in treatment has a pattern of noncompliance with medication or treatment intervention. - 3.
-The parent, guardian, or custodian has asked to relinquish the child on more than one (1) occasion following initial intervention; or - 4.
-The parenting youth is under 16 years of age, without a support system, and placement of the child and parent together has previously failed due to the behavior of the minor parent.
+The parent, guardian, or custodian has asked to relinquish the child on more than one (1) occasion following initial intervention; or - The parenting youth is under 16 years of age, without a support system, and placement of the child and parent together has previously failed due to the behavior of the minor parent.

-DCS may develop a Case Plan/Prevention Plan with two (2) permanency plan goals for a child in out-of-home or in-home care that meets at least one (1) of the following potential Concurrent Planning Indicators:
+DCS may develop a Case Plan/Prevention Plan with two (2) permanency plan goals for a child that meets at least one (1) of the following potential Concurrent Planning Indicators: